U.S. Senate casts first vote to advance government spending bill

-WASHINGTON The U.S. Senate on Wednesday began advancing a bill to keep the government operating beyond September 30 when funding for this fiscal year runs out, as it cleared away a procedural hurdle that some Republicans had erected.
+WASHINGTON, Sept 25 The U.S. Senate on Wednesday began advancing a bill to keep the government operating beyond Sept.
+30 when funding for this fiscal year runs out, as it cleared away a procedural hurdle that some Republicans had erected.

 The Senate unanimously agreed to limit early debate on the measure in the hope of passing a bill by this weekend.
 But battles over the legislation were expected to continue in both the Senate and the House of Representatives.